Biomedical engineers need the creative and technical ability to turn designs into products.

 - writing reports and documentation

 To become a biomedical engineer, a good degree in a relevant subject such as biomedical engineering, biomedical science, mechanical engineering, electrical engineering or physics is required.
 Postgraduate qualifications can be beneficial (particularly for non-engineering graduates), and may be necessary for some posts.
-A list of accredited courses is available on the Engineering Council’s website.
+A list of accredited courses is available on the Engineering Council’s website and you can read our article on engineering postgraduate options to explore your options.

 Achieving chartered (CEng) status with the Engineering Council can help to demonstrate your professionalism and commitment to your field.
 To become chartered, you will need an accredited bachelors degree in engineering or technology, plus an appropriate masters degree (MEng) or doctorate (EngD) accredited by a professional engineering institution such as the Institute of Physics and Engineering in Medicine (IPEM).
 You will also be eligible with an integrated MSc.
 To find out more, take a look at our guide to chartership.